quasarframework/quasar/docs/src/pages/introduction-to-quasar.md

 Worried about bloat?
 You shouldn't be.
 If you only want to build a website, Quasar will only build the code required for a website, with nothing else.
 Same goes for the other build modes.

 ## What is Quasar?
-Quasar (pronounced `/ˈkweɪ.zɑɹ/`) is an MIT licensed open-source Vue.js based framework, which allows you as a web developer to quickly create responsive++ websites/apps in many flavours:
+Quasar (pronounced `/ˈkweɪ.zɑɹ/`) is an MIT licensed open-source Vue.js based framework, which allows you as a web developer to quickly create responsive++ websites/apps in many flavors:
 * SPAs (Single Page App)
 * SSR (Server-side Rendered App) (+ optional PWA client takeover)
 * PWAs (Progressive Web App)